Demonoid

-Demonoid is a BitTorrent tracker and website founded in 2003 to facilitate file-sharing related discussion and provide a searchable index of torrent files.
+Demonoid is a BitTorrent tracker and website founded in 2003 to facilitate file-sharing–related discussion and provide a searchable index of torrent files.
 The site underwent intermittent periods of extended downtime in its history due to the occasional need to move the server, generally caused by cancellation of ISP service due to local political pressure.

 Reports announced the accidental death of its founder Deimos in August 2018.
 Following the event, the website was closed on September 17, 2018.
 In July 2019, Demonoid staffers launched a new version of the website to revive the project.

 Features and policies

 Demonoid features RSS with different feeds for each of its torrent categories and their sub-categories.
-It tracked and displayed users' upload/download ratios, but, except in its early years, took no action against users with low ratios (members who took more than they share).
-The website previously banned users with low ratios, but stopped doing so due to the ratio system being inaccurate for some users, such as those with dynamic IP addresses.
+It tracked and displayed users' upload/download ratios.
+In its early years, they took no action against users with low ratios (members who download more than they share).
+The website did have a time where they banned users with low ratios but stopped doing so due to the ratio system being inaccurate for some users, such as those with dynamic IP addresses.

 Demonoid prohibits linking to torrents containing pornographic material and malicious software.
 In addition to forums, the website features an IRC channel, #demonoid at P2P-Network, which supports discussion among users.

 History

-Demonoid was founded on April 21, 2003 by a Mexican Internet user known under the pseudonym of 'Deimos'.
+Demonoid was founded on April 21, 2003, by a Mexican Internet user known under the pseudonym of 'Deimos'.
 It initially worked as a fully-private BitTorrent tracker with intermittent periods of open registrations.
 From the mid-2000s, Demonoid grew as one of the largest trackers in the world along with The Pirate Bay, which led to an increase in legal threats from copyright owners.

 On April 10, 2008, Deimos stepped down as the administrator of Demonoid, citing a number of reasons and "distraction with real-world issues".
-He also stated that he has "handed the reins over to a new administrator" – "a close friend of [his]", whom they trust completely and has the knowledge and time to take care of the site.
-Over the course of the next few days, RSS feeds for the site came back online and by April 16, 2008 a mass email was sent out to all Demonoid users informing that the site was "finally back online."
+He also stated that he has "handed the reins over to a new administrator" – "a close friend of [his]", whom he trusts completely and has the knowledge and time to take care of the site.
+Over the course of the next few days, RSS feeds for the site came back online and by April 16, 2008, a mass email was sent out to all Demonoid users informing that the site was "finally back online."

 The official explanation read as follows: